Ajay Naidu

 Ajay Kalahastri Naidu (born February 12, 1972) is an American actor and director best known for playing Samir in Office Space.
 He also made guest appearances in The West Wing and The Sopranos.
 Naidu was nominated for the Independent Spirit Award for Best Supporting Male for his performance in the film SubUrbia.

 Early life and education

 Naidu was born in Evanston, Illinois.
 His parents came from India to the United States in 1964.
+His mother was from Kerala.
 He attended Evanston Township High School.
 He trained with the American Repertory Theater's Institute for Advanced Theater Training at Harvard University.